KyleHoNNNINUG/Coding-Local-Weight-Sensitivity-in-Wergaia/README.md

 For example, _delguna_ broken down would be _del-gu-na_.

 ## Output Demonstration
-Continuing with _delguna_ again for the code, it would print _ˈdelguna_ since _del_ is an odd-indexed syllable that receives primary stress and _na_ is an odd-indexed but final syllable that is thus unstressed.
+Continuing with _delguna_ again for the code, it would print _ˈdelguna_ since
+ * _del_ is the first syllable which receives primary stress;
+ * _na_ is an odd-indexed but final syllable without a coda that is thus unstressed.

 More example data is provided in _Stress.pdf_.